ben-elvin/ben-elvin/README.md

 **`Digital Craftsman`**

 I love unraveling hidden stories in data, and a good challenge is always my cup of tea.
-Whether it's teaching data science or working on projects, I'm equally comfortable tackling problems head-on or explaining them to others.
+My skillset allows me to both conquer data challenges and explain them in a clear, understandable way.
 Feel free to browse my projects and share your feedback!

 ---